 The University of Florida’s online clinical toxicology graduate program offers students the opportunity to take courses as a non-degree seeking student.
-This option is available for students who want to experience graduate-level courses while deciding if or when to pursue a master’s degree or graduate certificate.
-It is an excellent way for students to broaden their knowledge base in a particular subject or enhance their professional development.
+This option is available for students who want to experience graduate-level courses while deciding if or when to enroll in a graduate program.
+It is also an excellent way for students to broaden their knowledge base in a particular subject or enhance their professional development.

-You may take up to six credits as a non-degree seeking student prior to being admitted as either a certificate or master’s student.
-A new nondegree application is required for each term you wish to take courses as a nondegree seeking student.
+As a non-degree seeking student, you have the ability to register for any courses in the clinical toxicology program.
+You may take up to 6 credits as a non-degree seeking student prior to being admitted as either a graduate certificate or master’s degree student.

-Up to six credits can be transferred toward the graduate certificate or master’s degree in clinical toxicology later on, provided you earn a B or better.
-Being a non-degree student does not guarantee acceptance into the graduate certificate or master’s degree programs.
-Click here to review the non-degree minimum requirements.
+Up to 6 credits can be transferred toward the graduate certificate or master’s degree in clinical toxicology later, if admitted and you earn a “B” or higher.
+Being a non-degree seeking student does not guarantee acceptance into the graduate certificate or master’s degree programs.